seandeanx/Cyclistic-bike-share-analysis-case-study/README.md

 ## Analysis

 ### Business Task:
-As part of the Cyclistic Bike-Share program’s marketing analytics team, our task is to analyze the 2019 and 2020 bike-share data to compare how annual members (subscribers) and casual riders use Cyclistic bikes.
+As part of the Cyclistic Bike-Share program’s marketing analytics team, our task is to analyze the bike-share data from **January 1 to March 31, 2019, and 2020** to compare how annual members (subscribers) and casual riders use Cyclistic bikes.
 Our ultimate goal is to leverage these insights to design strategies that convert casual riders into annual members, ensuring greater engagement and higher profitability for the company.

 ### Key Questions to Answer: